Skip to main content

 A degree can change your life.
 Choose your program from 200+ SNHU degrees that can take you where you want to go.

-Meg Palmer ’18 is a writer and scholar by trade who loves reading, riding her bike and singing in a barbershop quartet.
-She earned her bachelor’s degree in English, language and literature at Southern New Hampshire University (SNHU) and her master’s degree in writing, rhetoric and discourse at DePaul University (’20).
-While attending SNHU, she served as the editor-in-chief of the campus student newspaper, The Penmen Press, where she deepened her passion for writing.
-Meg is an adjunct professor at Johnson and Wales University, where she teaches first year writing, honors composition, and public speaking.
-Connect with her on LinkedIn.
+Meg Palmer ’18 is a writer and scholar by trade who loves reading, riding their bike and singing in a barbershop quartet.
+They earned their bachelor’s degree in English language and literature at Southern New Hampshire University (SNHU) and their master’s degree in writing, rhetoric and discourse at DePaul University (’20).
+They are currently attending Northeastern University as a first-year PhD student studying English with a focus in rhetoric and digital humanities.
+While attending SNHU, Meg served as the editor-in-chief of the campus student newspaper, The Penmen Press, where they deepened their passion for writing.
+Connect with them on LinkedIn.

 Explore more content like this article